-Sensors Unlimited - UTC Aerospace Systems' new, low-cost SWIR video camera, the 320KTSX-1.7RT, is a low-power (less than 2W at 20 degrees C) all-solid-state imager featuring a 320 x 256 pixel format on a 25-micron pixel pitch.
+Sensors Unlimited – A part of Collins Aerospace offers new, low-cost SWIR video camera, the 320KTSX-1.7RT, is a low-power (less than 2W at 20 degrees C) all-solid-state imager featuring a 320 x 256 pixel format on a 25-micron pixel pitch.
 It offers high sensitivity and wide dynamic range in the SWIR wavelength, from 0.9 μm to 1.7 μm

 Sensors Unlimited - UTC Aerospace Systems, global suppliers of shortwave infrared (SWIR) imaging systems based on indium gallium arsenide (InGaAs) technology, announces a new, low-cost SWIR video camera, the 320KTSX-1.7RT.
 The low-power (less than 2W at 20 degrees C) all-solid-state imager features a 320 x 256 pixel format on a 25-micron pixel pitch, offering high sensitivity and wide dynamic range in the SWIR wavelength, from 0.9 μm to 1.7 μm.